wg-osr/walkerga.github.io/class/mu_wizard2.md

 <summary><b>42.
 Shadoom's Grimoire</b></summary>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; *Grinning teeth are drawn on the cover, an ass on the back.
 Sometimes screams.*
 - You can speak with monkeys.
-- Each time you study this book, gain two new [followers](https://coinsandscrolls.blogspot.com/2017/06/osr-table-of-camp-followers.html), except they are disguised baboons.
+- Each time you study this book, gain two new [followers](https://coinsandscrolls.blogspot.com/2017/06/osr-table-of-camp-followers.html), except they are baboons in constumes.
 They cant speak, but can climb and throw things.
 Each count as 0.5 follower.
 - Roll 1D4, you gain the following spell: 1.
 [Call of the Baboon](/2020/11/12/call-of-the-animal/), 2.
 [Elevate Beast](/2020/11/13/elevate-beast/), 3.
 [Possess Pet](/2020/11/13/possess-pet/), 4.
 [Shadoom's Serpication](/2020/11/13/shadooms-serpication/)
 ###### *From Goblin Punch's [Baboonist](https://goblinpunch.blogspot.com/2019/07/new-wizard-baboonist.html)!*
 </details>